-EconomyTech companies are Advanced Industries that build to a Strategic Right Plan in Business, Engineering, Finance, and Economics and ensure self-sufficient communities and prosperous economies.
+EconomyTech companies are Advanced Industries that build products to a 3,000-page Strategic Right Plan in Business, Engineering, Finance, and Economics and they ensure self-sufficient communities and prosperous economies.

-Individual Worthwhile Ventures Companies create flexible Private Equity offerings with 20% annual average sustainable gains and a 20-month ROI (by our Realistic Plan – which is based on solid 20-30%-profit operating revenues and a Smart Revenue Ramp-up SRR Risk Mitigation Strategy).
-The milestone of >$20M EBITDA is reached in early Year-2 and Maximum Cumulative Cash flow is not required to exceed $66M.
+Individual Worthwhile Ventures CAMPUSes create flexible Private Equity offerings with 20% annual average sustainable gains and a 20-month ROI – which is based on solid 20-30%-profit operating revenues and a Smart Revenue Ramp-up SRR Risk Mitigation Strategy.
+The milestone of >$20M EBITDA is reached in early Year-2 and Maximum Cumulative Cash flow should rarely exceed $66M.

-Performance estimates assume that none of our most successful hi-tech companies will reach IPO (Initial Public Offerings) before Year-5, however, this might be a pessimistic estimate as the Robotic and Autonomous Delivery Private Equity and IPO marketplaces are trending and our strategic Patents and IP may attract public interest.
+Our returns and gains estimates assume that none of our most successful hi-tech companies will reach IPO (Initial Public Offerings) before Year-5, however, this might be a pessimistic estimate as the Robotic and Autonomous Delivery Private Equity and IPO marketplaces are trending – which means that our Patents and IP may attract public interest.

 Normal capitalization planning permits us to miss cash-flow targets almost four-times without impacting our 20% annual Gains estimates.
-It should also be noted that i) our management team have a track record that doesn’t miss targets in $2 billion annual technology delivery organizations over 20-years; and ii) none of our industry sectors have failed to produce multi-billion-dollar valuation-companies.
-If any one of Worthwhile Venture Fund’s sixteen companies reach a two-billion-dollar capitalization within five years, our 20% annual gains estimate multiplies 3-times.
+It should also be noted that i) our management team have a track record that hasn’t missed targets in $2-billion annual technology delivery organizations for 20-years; and ii) none of our industry sectors have failed to produce multi-billion-dollar valuation-companies.
+If any one of Worthwhile CAMPUS companies reach a two-billion-dollar capitalization within five years, our 20% annual gains estimates multiply three-times.

 Alan Turing’s 1943 Universal Machine began a 70-year era of automation that is as promising as it has been disruptive.
 G7 Governments appear universally uncertain about how to support citizens through a steady barrage of job-losses at the same time that the benefits of computer automation are undeniable.